opencybersecurityalliance/kestrel-lang/docs/language/ecgp.rst

     - Nested list support (flattened after parsing): ``name IN ('bash', ('csh', ('zsh')), "sh")``

-Kestrel supports the following operators in comparison expression (yet a specific stix-shifter connecotr may currently supports a subset of these):
+Kestrel supports the following operators in comparison expression (yet a specific `stix-shifter connector`_ in a hunt step may only implement a subset of these, resulting not full capability retrieving data with that connector):

     - ``=``/``==``: They are the same.